mjbeswick/react-dom-functions/README.md

 A JSX-like API for React without JSX syntax.
 Create React elements using function calls instead of JSX tags.
 This provides a much nicer alternative to using React's `createElement` directly.

+**Inspired by [VanJS's Mini-Van](https://vanjs.org/minivan) syntax - bringing this elegant function-based approach to React and existing projects.**

 ## Installation

 ```bash